 So, how much does a wedding cost?
 Regardless of actual figures and averages, you're in charge of how much you spend.
 Spend any amount you want for your wedding as long as you can afford it; it's your big day, and it should be as intimate or lavish as you desire.

-If you want to lower the cost of marrying the love of your life — or simply aren’t interested in the frills of an extravagant wedding — you can still have a beautiful event within a modest wedding budget.
+If you want to lower the cost of marrying the love of your life -- or simply aren't interested in the frills of an extravagant wedding -- you can still have a beautiful event within a modest wedding budget, so you don't start out newlywed life in debt.